 - Your projected investment term

 Most investment platforms use a theory called the Modern Portfolio Theory (MPT), a Nobel Prize winning economic theory, to create portfolios that the survey then assigns to each customer based on the three data points above (risk profile, financial goals, term).
-MPT argues that you can create an “efficient frontier” of portfolios optimised to generate the best available return for each level of risk.
+MPT argues that you can create an “efficient frontier” of portfolios optimised to generate the best available growth for each level of risk.
 Basically, it says that you shouldn’t consider risk and return individually but instead evaluate them against the whole portfolio for optimal performance.
 The theory operates on the presumption that all investors are risk-averse by nature and would prefer a portfolio that offers low risk with a reasonable return, and investors only want more risk if the growth matches it.

 What Are Index-Based ETFs?

 Why are index-based ETFs such a popular addition to a portfolio among robo advisors in the UK?
-First, they’re low cost, which benefits both the platform and the consumer.
-Second, there’s a tonne of investing research underpinning their use: they offer a favourable return compared to tools like managed mutual funds both in the short-term and long-term.
+First, they’re low cost, which benefits both the robo advisor platform and the consumer.
+Second, there’s a tonne of investing research underpinning their use within a portfolio; they offer a favourable return compared to tools like fully managed mutual funds both in the short-term and long-term.
 In fact, research from two key players in the U.S. robo-investor market found that index-based ETFs outperform mutual funds 80-90% of the time.
 As a result, robo advisors in the UK offer both a low-cost and efficient form of investment that also happens to offer a long list of other benefits.

 What About Mutual Funds?

 Mutual funds use active fund management in an attempt to produce better returns and beat the stock market.
 As a result, they aren’t found among robo-investors which demand a more passive role to function.
 Some providers who offer robo advisor services may offer mutual funds as a separate product.
 Because mutual funds demand active management from a human advisor, the management fee is higher.